-The undersigned, A. H. Boomer; am thirty-seven years old.
-I was employed by G. H. Vickroy as wagon master in February, 1865, to take a mule-train, consisting of twenty-six wagons hauled by ten mules each.
-I arrived at Prescott, Ariz., in August, 1865, with the train, and was furnished by General Mason, then commanding Adgust, 1860, with the train, and was turnished by General Mason, then commanding that district, a military escort, who remained with the train about two weeks, and until I arrived at the Bully Bueno mine, during which time we were attacked three times by Indians.
-The wagons under my charge were loaded with a 20 stamp quartz-mill weighing 96,000 pounds, and about 60,000 pounds of tools, provisions, &c.
+The andersigned, A. H. Boomer; am thirty-seven years old.
+I was employed by G. H. Vickroy as wagon-master in February, 1865, to take a mule-train, consisting of twenty-six wagons hauled by ten nules each.
+I arrived at Prescott, Arizona, in Augnst, 1865, with the train, and was furnished by General Mason, then commanding that district, a military escort, who remained with the train about two weeks, and until I arrived at the Bully Bueno mine, during which time we were attacked three times by Indians.
+The wagons under my charge were loaded with a 20-stamp quartz mill weighing 96,000 pounds, and about 60,000 pounds of tools, provisions, &c.
 After unloading the train I was directed by the superintendent of the company to go to Fort Mojave, one hundred and sixty miles distant, for barley, and applied at Fort Whipple for a military escort, but was unable to procure one.
 On my way to Fort Mojave was attacked twice by Hualapai Indians in large force, and lost fifty-seven mules and two horses, and was compelled to abandon four wagons.
-We struggled miles and two norses, and was competed to abandon four wagons.
-We struggled along through the winter, making every effort to erect the mill and haul in feed and supplies, but every team stationed at the mill was run off by Indians, and in March, 1866, Mr. Vickroy, the superintendent, became discouraged, and as he could neither employ citizens to protect the property, nor obtain military protection, I was directed to take the train to California, consisting then of only six wagons and fifty-three mules, the balance all having been captured by the Indians.
+We struggled along through the winter, making every effort to erect the mill and haul in feed and supplies, but every team standing at the mill was run off by Indians, and in March, 1866, Mr. Vickroy, the superintendent, became discouraged, and as he could neither employ citizens to protect the property, or obtain military protection, I was directed to take the train to California, consisting then of ouly six wagons and fifty-three mules, the balance all having been captured by the Indians.
 Mr. Vickroy overtook me on the road in California, accompanied by four of the men who had been employed guarding the property at the mine, and reported that the Indians had attacked the premises, driving off the force of eleven men and killing four, and burning the two houses.
 We sold the remainder of the train to William H. Hardy, and Mr. Vickroy and myself came to New York.